-If the sale is lost you have nothing to lose and lots to gain by asking why it didn’t happen.
+After you lose a sale, you have nothing more to lose and lots to gain by asking why it didn’t happen.
 Any feedback you get is another piece of the puzzle.

 Look to find the commonalities in your channels.
 Is it subject matter, color mixtures, sizes, prices, medium or other factors that sell consistently in individual channels?
 For sure, you will find it is a combination of the determining factors.
 The point of this exercise is to help you make better decisions about what art to produce for each of the selling channels you use.